Cornel West: Post

-On July 1, 2021, West rejoined the faculty of Union Theological Seminary in the City of New York, holding the prestigious Dietrich Bonhoeffer Chair.
-Affiliated with Columbia University, Union Theological Seminary in the City of New York has served as Columbia's constituent faculty of theology since 1928.
+On July 1, 2021, West rejoined the faculty of Union Theological Seminary in Manhattan, holding the Dietrich Bonhoeffer Chair.

-The recipient of more than 20 honorary degrees and an American Book Award, he has written or contributed to over twenty published books.
-West is a long-time member of the Democratic Socialists of America, for which he served as an honorary chair.
+The recipient of more than 20 honorary degrees and an American Book Award, West has written or contributed to more than twenty published books.
+West is a long-time member of the Democratic Socialists of America, for which he has served as honorary chair.
 He is also a co-founder of the Network of Spiritual Progressives.
 West is on the advisory board of the International Bridges to Justice.
-In 2008, he received a special recognition from the World Cultural Council.
-West is also a member of Alpha Phi Alpha fraternity and its World Policy Council, a think tank whose purpose is to expand Alpha Phi Alpha's involvement in politics and social and current policy to encompass international concerns.
+In 2008, he received special recognition from the World Cultural Council.
+West is also a member of Alpha Phi Alpha fraternity and its World Policy Council, a think tank whose purpose is to expand involvement of Alpha Phi Alpha in politics and social policy to encompass international concerns.

-West has been compared to W. E. B. Du Bois as another prolific African-American thinker.
-He has been cited as "[p]erhaps the most influential contemporary recover of Du Bois."
-By establishing West within Du Bois's tradition of racial thought, scholars emphasize the similarities in their intellectual thought and their aesthetic presences.
-Both Du Bois and West often wore multiple piece suits and ties.
-They crafted their physical attire to match that of disciplined men of the black race.
-Their modest clothing choices similarly reflected Du Bois's belief in "the mind and the body as disciplined and contained."
+Hazel Carby compared West to W. E. B. Du Bois as a prolific African-American thinker and has been cited as "[p]erhaps the most influential contemporary recover of Du Bois".
+By establishing West within Du Bois's tradition of racial thought, Carby emphasized the similarities in their intellectual positions and their aesthetic presences, such as clothing.

 West has been widely cited in the popular press.
-His scholarship has been criticized as well as praised; The New Republic literary editor Leon Wieseltier called West's writing "sectarian, humorless, pedantic and self-endeared."
+His scholarship has been criticized as well as praised; The New Republic literary editor Leon Wieseltier called West's writing "sectarian, humorless, pedantic, and self-endeared".

-West was elected as a member of the American Philosophical Society in 1997 and the American Academy of Arts and Sciences in 1999.
+In 1997, West was elected as a member of the American Philosophical Society, and in 1999, to the American Academy of Arts and Sciences.